marcpaterno/spack_retreat/remaining_work.md

 ### n_008: Release config repository {#release_config}

 **Brief Description**
-: An online location from which non-concretized (loosely specified) configurations of suites of products may be obtained.
+: A repository of information containing package and suite information from which a Spack environment may be created.

 **Detailed Description**
 : …